Rutgers logo

 Toward Inclusive Excellence

 Rutgers University sponsors an annual cohort of Presidential Postdoctoral Fellows.
-This two-year fellowship appointment will welcome its third cohort on July 1, 2024 (rolling start dates are possible), with the possibility of subsequent appointment to a tenure-track faculty position at one of the four Rutgers University campuses: Rutgers–New Brunswick, Rutgers Biomedical and Health Sciences, Rutgers–Newark, and Rutgers–Camden.
-Applicants may request to be affiliated with a particular campus across the Rutgers corridor, although all placements will be made in consultation with departmental and campus leadership.
+This two-year fellowship appointment will welcome its fourth cohort on September 1, 2025 (rolling start dates are possible), with the possibility of subsequent appointment to a tenure-track faculty position at one of the four Rutgers University campuses: Rutgers–New Brunswick, Rutgers Health, Rutgers–Newark, and Rutgers–Camden.
+Applicants may request affiliation with a specific campus within the Rutgers corridor.
+However, all placements will be made in consultation with the departmental and campus leadership.
+If the fellowship period is productive, fellows will be considered for a tenure-track faculty position.
+The faculty appointment will ultimately be in the host department where the postdoctoral appointment was held.

 Strength at Rutgers

-All postdoctoral fellows will be appointed in one of these four priority areas:
+All postdoctoral fellows will be appointed in one of the following four priority areas:

 Fellows will conduct leading work in any area of the physical and biological sciences, earth sciences, computer sciences, engineering, mathematics, or in areas of convergence among multiple fields that define an emergent domain of research (e.g., AI and the data sciences, computational biology, interdisciplinary climate science, etc.).